pybash1/py_everything/README.md

 `$ python -m pip install py-everything`

-py_everything officially supports Python 3.6+
-**NOTE: Currently `py_everything.bencrypt` requires you to have python 3.8+ due to a dpependency.
-Rest of the module requires python 3.6+**

 # Features

 - You can make use of the huge number of functions and classes available to you.